jhumelsine/jhumelsine.github.io/_posts/2025-08-25-builder-complete-impl.md

 # Extracting a PizzaBuilder Interface
 The GoF’s Builder example declares a __Builder__ interface with several concrete __Builder__ classes.
 This will allow the design to support multiple concrete __Builder__ classes.

 In this phase, I’m going to convert `PizzaBuilder` into an interface and move its implementation to `StandardPizzaBuilder`.
+I have also removed chaining.
 Most of the rest of the design remains the same.

 `Client` must still access the concrete Builder, now named `StandardPizzaBuilder`.
 That’s because `build()` is not declared in the `PizzaBuilder` interface.
 The interface only defines methods that define pizza toppings.